Quasi-Random profinite groups: Preliminaries and Notations

-The Haar measure for a profinite group $G$ can be easily described as a ``limit'' of counting measures.
-More precisely, for an open set $U \of G$ we have,

-Moving to product-free measure, let us recall its definition.
-Let $G$ be a compact group with normalized Haar measure $\mu$.
-Define the product-free measure of $G$ by
+Moving to product-free measure.
 First note that $\p(G) \le 1/2$.
 This follows from the fact that if $A \cap A^2 =\emptyset$ then for each $x \in A$, the sets $A$ and $xA$ are disjoint and have the same Haar measure.
-One can also easily see that $\p(G)>0$.
+One can also easily see that for any non-trivial group $G$, $\p(G)>0$.
 Let $G$ be a compact group.
 It is known that the topology of $G$ is given by a bi-invariant metric (see Corollary A4.19 in~\cite{Hofmann}.)
 Let $d_G$ be such a metric and $D={\mathrm{diam}}(G)$ be the diameter of $G$.
 Let us also denote $f(r)=\mu(B(x,r))$ (note that the bi-invariance of $d_G$ implies that volume of the ball is independent of the center.)
-Then we have \begin{proposition}
+Then we have \begin{proposition} For any non-trivial group $G$, $\p(G) \ge f(D/3)>0.$ \end{proposition} \begin{proof} Choose $y,z \in G$ such that $d_G(y,z)=D$ and let $x=z^{-1}y$.
+We have,